-The United States Congress passed the Help America Vote Act of 2002 (HAVA) to modernize the administration of federal elections and to establish the U.S. Election Assistance Commission (EAC) to provide guidance to the states in their efforts to comply with the HAVA administrative requirements.
+The United States Congress passed the Help America Vote Act of 2002 (HAVA) [HAVA02] to modernize the administration of federal elections and to establish the U.S. Election Assistance Commission (EAC) to provide guidance to the states in their efforts to comply with the HAVA administrative requirements.
 Section 202 of HAVA directs the EAC to adopt voluntary voting system guidelines, and to provide for the testing, certification, decertification, and recertification of voting system hardware and software.

 The purpose of the guidelines is to provide a set of specifications and requirements against which voting systems can be tested to determine if they provide all the basic functionality, accessibility, and security capabilities required of voting systems.
-This document, the Voluntary Voting System Guidelines Version 2.0 Requirements (referred to herein as the Guidelines or VVSG 2.0), is the fifth iteration of national level voting system standards.
-The Federal Election Commission published the first two sets of federal standards in 1990 and 2002.
-The EAC then adopted Version 1.0 of the VVSG on December 13, 2005.
-In an effort to update and improve Version 1.0 of the VVSG, on March 31, 2015, the EAC commissioners unanimously approved VVSG 1.1.
+This document, the Voluntary Voting System Guidelines Version 2.0 (referred to herein as the Guidelines or VVSG 2.0), is the fifth iteration of national level voting system standards.
+The Federal Election Commission published the first two sets of federal standards in 1990 [VSS1990] and 2002 [VSS2000].
+The EAC then adopted Version 1.0 of the VVSG (VVSG 1.0) [VVSG2005] on December 13, 2005.
+In an effort to update and improve Version 1.0 of the VVSG, on March 31, 2015, the EAC commissioners unanimously approved VVSG 1.1 [VVSG2015].

 The VVSG 2.0 is a departure from past versions in that a set of principles and associated guidelines were first developed to describe how, at a high-level, voting systems should be designed, developed, and how they should operate.
 The VVSG 2.0 requirements were then derived from those principles and guidelines.
-The VVSG 2.0 requirements fits within a framework of documents under the EAC Voting System Certification Program that include:
+The VVSG 2.0 requirements fit within a framework of documents under the EAC Voting System Certification Program that include:

 VVSG 2.0 Principles and Guidelines